demiroguzhan/melbourne-housing-analysis/README.md

 ## 2.6 Rooms, Bathroom, Car Columns

-We will apply the same approach to “Rooms”, “Bathroom” and “Car” columns since they have identical structure in terms of data.
-First of all, we will format them to integer and then we will check their structures and summaries one by one.
+We will apply the same approach to “Rooms”, “Bathroom”, and “Car” columns since they have identical structure in terms of data.
+First of all, we will format them to integer and then we will be checking their structures and summaries one by one.
 Fortunately, we have no NA values in “Rooms” column but we have 8226 missing values in “Bathroom” and 8728 missing values in “Car” column.

 ``` r
 housing_dataset$Rooms <- as.integer(housing_dataset$Rooms)